South Carolina Sports Betting: Is It Legal & What Are Your Options in 2026?

 • Status: ⚠️ Gray Area (Broadly Tolerated, Not Explicitly Authorized).

-Enforcement: At least one federal lawsuit filed in South Carolina has named a major sweepstakes operator (Stake.us) as a defendant, alleging the platform constitutes illegal gambling.
-Operators continue to serve SC users as of early 2026, but the legal environment is not entirely settled.
+• Enforcement: At least one federal lawsuit filed in South Carolina has named a major sweepstakes operator (Stake.us) as a defendant, alleging the platform constitutes illegal gambling.
+Operators continue to serve SC users as of early 2026, but the legal environment remains unsettled.

 Recommended Sweepstakes Casinos for South Carolina